siebert-julien/time-series-analysis-python/CONTRIBUTING.md

 First of all, thank you very much for being here.
 We wrote these guidelines to make life easier for everyone (contributors, reviewers, maintainers, etc.).
-Take a look at it, make the best of it, and open a pull request!
+Take a look at it, make the best of it, and open an issue!

 ## Adding a new package